wildingelijah/SoftwareEngCapstone/README.md

 # Introduction

-This project is complete.
 As I have now completed my final year of Software Engineering, I also completed a capstone project with four other students.
-We spent two semesters creating a video game which we have titled: UnderGods, and now that it has been completed all of the appropriate files/information are available on this page.
+We spent two semesters creating a video game which we have titled: UnderGods.
+Now that it has been completed, all of the appropriate files/information are available on this page.
 This was a huge learning experience.
 Creating a game from start to finish has been one of the most fun and interesting projects I have ever had the privilege of working on.

 ## About The Project